opcua-skills/plug-and-produce/README.md

-# Plug-and-Produce System Architecture for Robotic Applications
+# Plug-and-Produce System Architecture for Robotic Applications using OPC UA

-Proof of concept Plug&amp;Produce Architecture for Robot Systems and corresponding System components (Tools, Software, Algorithms)
+Proof of concept Plug&amp;Produce Architecture for Robot Systems and corresponding System components (Tools, Software, Algorithms) using OPC UA

+The concept behind this repository and system architecture is presented in the following publication:

+**A Generic Plug Produce System composed of Semantic OPC UA Skills**.
+Stefan Profanter, Alexander Perzylo, Markus Rickert and Alois Knoll.
+Submitted for review to IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), 2020.

 Full video is available here: https://www.youtube.com/watch?v=iu85tnm0qfk